David-Sangojinmi/Projects/Lua-Love2D/Pong/README.md

 # Pong Game
 ### Made with Lua and the LOVE2D game engine

+Left paddle controls: "w" and "s" key for up and down.
+Right paddle controls: "up" and "down" key for up and down.
+Press "Enter" when instructed.

 In order to make this game playable on your computer you have to install the LOVE2D game engine.
 This can be found [here](https://love2d.org/) and a getting started guide [here](https://love2d.org/wiki/Getting_Started).
 Then follow **option 1** or **option 2.**

 #### Option 1